 This can be based in an academic group at the University, or in industry.
 If it's industry-based, the topic is usually suggested by the company you’re working with.
 You may be expected to liaise closely with the company to organise your project.

-You need an honours degree or relevant experience in chemistry, chemical physics, chemical engineering, materials or a related subject.
-If you have a different type of qualification, please contact us to discuss.
+You need a good honours degree or relevant experience in chemistry, chemical physics,chemical engineering, materials or a related subject.

 English language requirements

 Overall IELTS grade of 6.5 with a minimum of 5.5 in each component, or equivalent.